South Carolina

 Should South Carolina therapists accept insurance or go private pay?

 South Carolina has a mixed insurance landscape.
 Many therapists accept insurance, with BCBS of South Carolina as the dominant carrier.
 Reimbursement rates are below the national average.
 Private-pay practices are emerging in Charleston and Greenville but remain less common than in larger metros.
 Military-connected therapy (Tricare) is significant near military bases.
-The best marketing approach depends on your payment model.
+The best approach depends on your payment model.
 Insurance-based practices benefit from directory optimization and Google Maps visibility.
 Private-pay practices need stronger website messaging and content that justifies out-of-pocket investment to potential clients.

 How long before I see results from marketing in South Carolina?